charlesxu90/phbuilder/README.md

 # Performing titrations

-Performing a computational titration is helpful for determining the microscopic pKas of titratable sites.
+Performing a computational titration is helpful for determining the pKa shifts of titratable sites.
 After steps 1 to 9 of the basic workflow have been completed, one can use the included [create_titration.py](scripts/create_titration.py) to setup a titration.
 For example, the command:

 ```
 create_titration.py -f MD.mdp -c NPT.pdb -p topol.top -n index.ndx -pH 1:10:1 -nr 2